cscorley/swindle/README.md

 Requirements
 ============
 `swindle` runs on Python 3.2 or above.
+Support for lower Python 3.x versions has been hacked in, so use at your own risk there.
 Additional package requirements (for unit testing) are as follows:

     nose==1.2.1